BenderGroup/PIDGINv4/docs/install.rst

 Development and documentation occurs on GitHub_.

-PIDGIN is currently only compatible with Python 2.7.x.
+PIDGIN is currently only compatible with Python 2.7.x. but it runs under Anaconda 3 installations as long as the environment is set up with Python 2.7 (see  installation instructions below).

 It also has the following dependencies:

 Required dependencies